nd1012/wan24-Crypto/README.md

 can find a stream cipher in the `wan24-Crypto-BC` library, for example.
 The encryption settings shouldn't use KDF to avoid too much overhead (KDF will be used for PAKE already).

+### PAKE authentication only

+Quiet different from the "Asymmetric keys + PAKE" authentication protocol, there is another implementation, which uses PAKE only.
+See the tests (`PakeAuth_Tests.cs`) for an example of a simple but working client/server implementation.

+This protocol allows

+- signup
+- authentication

+while all features are optional.
+It implements Zero Knowledge Password Proof (ZKPP) and Perfect Forward Secrecy (PFS).

+**CAUTION**: At last the signup communication is required to be wrapped with a PFS protocol!
+Use a TLS socket, for example.
+A later authentication _may_ be performed using a raw socket.

+During the signup the server will respond a random signup to the client.
+The produces PAKE values need to be stored on both peers for later authentication.

+**WARNING**: This authentication protocol doesn't support the use a pre-shared key for the signup.
+This clearly opens doors for a MiM attack during the
+signup: If the signup communication was compromised, the attacker will be able to authenticate successful later!
+It's absolutely required to use a wrapping PFS protocol which ensures the server identity, before sending any signup information.

+For authentication, the client sends the identifier of the servers PAKE values, which have been pre-shared during the signup.
+Using random bytes a temporary session key will be calculated and used to send the PAKE authentication request.
+The temporary session key will then be extended using the now fully exchanged PAKE session key.

+**NOTE**: The authentication _may_ use a raw socket, while a wrapping PFS protocol is of course never a mistake.
+However, if using raw sockets, a MiM is able to know who is authenticating, because the servers random PAKE identifier needs to be sent plain (and this value won't change, if not forced).

+Things that must be known in advance are the used algorithms, which must be pre-defined in both (client and server) apps:

+- MAC algorithm
+- KDF algorithm
+- Encryption algorithm (and other `CryptoOptions` settings for encryption)

+**CAUTION**: The chosen encryption algorithm must not require MAC authentication (while built-in MAC authentication like with AEAD is ok).
+You can find a stream cipher in the `wan24-Crypto-BC` library, for example.
+The encryption settings shouldn't use KDF to avoid too much overhead (KDF will be used for PAKE already).

+In total this authentication may be a good choice for use with fixed client devices, which are able to store the servers PAKE values in a safe way for the long term.

 ## Random number generator